Michelle Dockery: Charity work

 On World Humanitarian Day 2014, Oxfam announced Dockery as its first ever Humanitarian Ambassador.
 Dockery is also a patron of Changing Faces, as well as other charities.

 In 2014, Dockery was one of nine British celebrities featured in a short film promoting Stand Up to Cancer UK.

 Personal life

-Dockery began a relationship with John Dineen, from Waterfall, Ireland, in 2013.
-The actress had been introduced to Dineen, then a public relations director at FTI Consulting in London, by Irish actor Allen Leech, who appeared alongside Dockery in Downton Abbey.
-The couple were first pictured together when they were on holiday in Venice, Italy, during the 2013 Venice International Film Festival.
-In 2015, it was reported that they were engaged, with Dockery showing off a diamond ring to her co-stars during screen tests.

-Dineen died from a rare form of cancer on 13 December 2015, at age 34, in Marymount Hospice in Cork, with Dockery at his bedside.
+Dockery began a relationship with John Dineen (1981-2015), from Waterfall, Ireland, in 2013.
+Dockery had been introduced to Dineen, then a public relations director at FTI Consulting in London, by Irish actor Allen Leech, who appeared alongside Dockery in Downton Abbey.
+Dineen died on 13 December 2015, aged 34 from a rare form of cancer at the Marymount Hospice in Cork.

-Dockery has been in a relationship with Jasper Waller-Bridge, brother of Fleabag creator Phoebe Waller-Bridge and composer Isobel Waller-Bridge, since 2019.
-They announced their engagement in January 2022.
+Dockery began a relationship with Jasper Waller-Bridge, brother of Fleabag creator Phoebe Waller-Bridge and composer Isobel Waller-Bridge, in 2019.
+They announced their engagement in January 2022 and married on 22 September 2023.
+In September 2025, at the Downton Abbey: The Grand Finale premiere, Dockery revealed that she and Waller-Bridge are expecting their first child.